jonathang111/File-System/README.md

     key amount:         // the amount of keys in the cache, also how many key indices offset to keyindx:	// Absolute offset to the footer/key index start entry amount:       // the amount of entries in the cache
-    version:            //just the version of the cache, possible used to auto update cache?
+    version:            // just the version of the cache; used in validity manager?
-    date:               //date of cache creation
+    date:               // date of cache creation

 Entries:
     //Entries start at sizeof(header)